 Appointed by Council at the first business meeting of the municipal year to meet on an ad hoc basis to act as the final internal appeal body to deal with grievances and disciplinary or dismissal appeals.

 2. Membership

 a) Political Balance.
-The committee is required to have proportional political balance in accordance with the requirements of the Local Government & Housing Act 1989
+The rules of proportional political balance apply in accordance with the requirements of the Local Government & Housing Act 1989

 b) Membership.
 6 Members

 c) Chairing the Committee.
 Chairman to be appointed at each meeting.